varunkumardev/amitmerchant1990.github.io/_posts/2019-12-07-top-features-php-74.md

 //Array([0] => 10 [1] => 20 [2] => 30)
 ```

 The entire code now reduced to one line.
 It's now more readable and clean now.
+And as an added bonus, you now don't have to pass the local varible (in above example `$factor`) using `use` explicitly.
+It'll accessible in the arrow function automatically.

 ## In Closing